flamincome/docs/guide/terminal.md

    * `WBTC`

-   `[AMOUNT]`(optional) : The amount of tokens to stake, default value is the current balance of LP token.
+   `[AMOUNT]`(optional) : The amount of tokens to stake, the default value is the current balance of LP tokens

 3. Example